 Secured Bad Credit Loans

 When you take out a secured bad credit loan, it is backed by collateral.
 This protects the lender from the risk of loss in the event you default on the loan.
-But unfortunately, it also means that you’ll lose your vehicle or asset that was used to obtain the loan.
+But unfortunately, it also means that you stand to lose your vehicle or asset that was used to obtain the loan, if you default on your repayment.

 Common types of secured bad credit loans include: